 While leading values can vary depending on the font and design, there is a general rule to help you calculate leading for your typefaces.
 The leading should be 120% of the font size.
 For example, if the font size is 12pt, then the leading should be 14.4pt (12 x 1.2).

 You can use leading calculations to ensure that your leading values are consistent throughout all of your designs.
-This will help your typefaces look professional and well-balanced no matter the device they’re viewed on!
+This will help your typefaces look professional and well-balanced no matter the device it’s viewed on!

 How to Create Harmony with Different Typefaces and Sizes Using Leading